Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Treatment (outpatient clinic)

-On an outpatient basis, the treatment of mild and moderate forms of mumps without complications is carried out.
+On an outpatient basis, mild and moderate forms of mumps are treated without complications.

 Drug treatment